Request user permission to access restricted resources by providing a purpose string that explains why you need the access.

 Many system frameworks that provide access to protected resources have dedicated APIs for checking and requesting authorization to use those resources.
 This allows you to adjust your app’s behavior depending on the current access it has.
 For example, if the user denies your app permission to do something, you can remove related elements from your user interface.

 Because a user can change authorization at any time using Settings, always check the authorization status of a feature before accessing it.
-In cases without a dedicated API, like HomeKit, be prepared to gracefully handle access failures.
+In cases without a dedicated API, be prepared to gracefully handle access failures.

 Reset Authorization Access